learninglab-dev/ll-first-reactLab/walkthrough.md

   random: 'unicorn'
 }
 ```
-If we don't want to call `props.[propName]` everytime, we can use object destructuring to make things neater:
+If we don't want to call `props.[propName]` every time, we can use object destructuring to make things neater:
 ```js
 export default function Img(props) {
   const { width, border, random } = props